ibm-cloud-docs/vsrx/readiness_errors.md

 {: #error-1025}

 The IPMI interface is disabled for the Gateway host.
 Check IPMI status and enable the interface if is disabled.
 Try again or contact [IBM Support](/docs/vsrx?topic=gateway-appliance-getting-help).

+## Error 1026
+{: #error-1026}

+The Ubuntu host is unable to write to the attached storage as it is read only.
+Reboot the host and try again or contact [IBM Support](/docs/vsrx?topic=gateway-appliance-getting-help).

 ## Error 1101
 {: #error-1101}